Conversational German, Italian

 Fellowship, Community-Based Health and Development, Comprehensive Rural Health Project, India

-Camille N. Immanuel, MD, MHS, is a board-eligible pediatric cardiac critical care medicine specialist in the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between Dell Children’s Medical Center and UT Health Austin.
-She specializes in pediatric cardiac critical care.
+Camille N. Immanuel, MD, MHS, is a board-eligible pediatric cardiac critical care intensivist in the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+She specializes in pediatric cardiac critical care medicine.
 Additionally, Dr. Immanuel is an assistant professor in the Dell Medical School Department of Pediatrics.

-Dr. Immanuel earned her medical degree from St. George's University School of Medicine in Grenada, West Indies, her master’s in health sciences with a focus in biochemistry and molecular biology at Johns Hopkins Bloomberg School of Public Health, and her bachelor’s in cellular and molecular neuroscience at Johns Hopkins University.
+Dr. Immanuel earned and her bachelor’s in cellular and molecular neuroscience at Johns Hopkins University, her master’s in health sciences with a focus in biochemistry and molecular biology at Johns Hopkins Bloomberg School of Public Health, and her medical degree from St. George's University School of Medicine in Grenada, West Indies.
 She completed a residency in pediatrics at St. Joseph's Children's Hospital/New York Medical College, a fellowship in pediatric critical care medicine at Le Bonheur Children's Hospital/The University of Tennessee Health Science Center, and a second fellowship in pediatric cardiac critical care medicine at Children's Hospital Los Angeles/Keck School of Medicine of the University of Southern California.
 She also completed a fellowship in interventional pulmonology and respiratory intensive care in Italy through the Global Medical Education and Cultural Exchange Grant/European Respiratory Society as well as a fellowship in community-based health and development in India through the Comprehensive Rural Health Project.
 She is a certified through the Society of Critical Care Medicine as an instructor for Pediatric Fundamental Critical Care Support (PFCCS).

 Dr. Immanuel’s research interests include alveolar macrophage inflammation in hyperoxia, cyclic stretch, and infection (ventilatory associated- and infection associated-lung injury); extracorporeal membrane oxygenation (ECMO) flow dynamics; point-of-care sonography use in critical care medicine; and the role of cardiac macrophages involved in ischemia/reperfusion injury and associated inflammatory cascade.